ImplFerris/red-book/src/dht22/reading-data/read-byte.md

 (skip update since bit is 0)
 ```

-**Iteration 6: Received bit = 1**
+#### Iteration 6: Received bit = 1

-We shift 1 by 1 place to target bit 1.
-Bit is 1, so we update bit 1.
+Same as before, this sets the bit at position 1 to the value 1.
+Other bits remain unchanged.

 ```rust
 i = 6: bit = 1
 bit_mask = 1 << (7 - 6) = 0b00000010
 byte |= 0b00000010 => 0b10111010
 ```

-**Iteration 7: Received bit = 0**
+#### Iteration 7: Received bit = 0

-Bit is 0, so the loop skips the update.
+Since we received bit value "0", so the we wont update the byte.

 ```rust
 i = 7: bit = 0
 (skip update since bit is 0)
 ```

-The final result after processing all 8 bits is 0b10111010.
+The final result after processing all 8 bits is `0b10111010`.
 This binary value is equal to 0xBA in hexadecimal and 186 in decimal.
-So, the final byte returned by the function is 186.
-This example shows how each bit is positioned using bitmasks and combined using |= to gradually build up the final value.